W4ssim23/1CS_Project/README.md

 This project is a web application built with Next.js, Tailwind CSS, and Docker.
 It includes features such as user authentication, image uploads to Cloudinary, and price estimation using Google Generative AI.

+It was developed for the Génie Logiciel module in the first year of specialization (1CS).
+The goal was to create a platform where artisans can offer their services to clients, who can access them at reasonable prices thanks to the power of AI.

 ## Table of Contents

 - [Installation](#installation)